Home > Our Products > English Assessments > Writing Test

 - Individuals such as teachers and students who are studying English

-- Translators and interpreters whose work requires the oral communications of authentic English texts, speeches, or media broadcasts
+- Translators whose work requires the written communication of authentic English texts, speeches, or media broadcasts

 - Professionals and employees who need varying levels of English oral proficiency to perform their work